-Actions planned to enhance coordination between public and private housing and social service agencies
+Actions planned to enhance coordination between public and private housing and social service agencies compliance with Federal and State regulations.

 The City of Miramar's Community Development Department serves as the lead agency responsible for implementing the City of Miramar's 2021-2022 Action Plan and CDBG program in general.
 This effort will be coordinated with the City's Community Services Department, Public Works, Utilities, Fire Rescue/Police, Economic & Business Development and Finance Departments.